hchia93/hchia93/README.md

 Hi, I am Hyrex, a former gameplay programmer with 8 years in the game industry.

-I started my journey as a Generalist Gameplay Programmer at Streamline Studios Malaysia, and onboard to Ubisoft Singapore as an Intermidiate Gameplay Programer at Progression & Economy Team.
+I started my journey as a Generalist Gameplay Programmer at Streamline Studios Malaysia, and onboard as an intermidiate Gameplay Programmer in Progression & Economy Team at Ubisoft Singapore.
 Soon, I will be working as a Localization Game Tester at Transperfect.

 Feel free to contact me.
 I accept remote work.